 Now, let’s bring this into perspective…

-In the real world, if you’re making a presentation to the board of directors of a corporate organization like Apple Inc. for instance, there are certain ways you’d want to communicate with them so they can really listen to you.
+In the real world, if you’re making a service provider presentation to the board of directors of a corporate organization like Apple Inc. for instance, there are certain ways you’d want to communicate with them so they can really listen to you.

 This is the same approach you need to take, whenever you’re thinking about creating a unique voice for a particular piece of content.